Egg Muffins are a delicious and tasty grab-and-go breakfast.

 - Preheat the oven to 350°F.

-- Spray a muffin pan very well with cooking spray or grease with butter.
+- Spray a muffin pan very well with cooking spray, or line with silicone or parchment liners.
 Divide the red pepper, onion, ham/bacon/sausage, and cheese over 12 wells.

 - Pour the egg mixture over the cheese mixture.